Devvrat1010/webyapar-solution/CONTRIBUTING.md

 ## Contact

-If you have questions or need assistance, feel free to contact us through [email@example.com].
+If you have questions or need assistance, feel free to contact us through [rathodde.

 ## License